 On a different note, keeping track of calories is only one way to track intake, but I find it very uniform, always simple, and very reliable.
 It also "translates" easy.
 It's always easier to explain that you easily add lean body mass when you eat 150 grams of protein and 1800 calories, rather than trying to add up 6 servings of protein, 5 servings of fat, 3 servings of carbohydrate and 10 servings of fruits and vegetables.

+Calories are the money of the diet world where the market allows exciting exchanges.
 Would I rather have a cup of fat free yogurt with some casein or trade that for a tablespoon of peanut butter and some cottage cheese before bed?
 Should I keep that peach for the morning or have it now?
 SeŠµ, nutrient timing makes the whole thing as crazy and unpredictable as the black market.
 Calories get devalued, prices skyrocket and new investments become risky.
 I am thinking of investing in a cup of tea right now due to some unwise purchases I made earlier this evening!

 Sunday, September 2, 2007